Break-Resilient Codes: Code Construction

-A preliminary analysis of the~$\bfz$-fragments, whose purpose is to extract the surviving level-$0$ signatures into an approximate adjacency matrix~$\bfA'$, is given in lines~\ref{line:ZFRAGMENTBEGIN}-\ref{line:ZFRAGMENTEND}.
-In this analysis, all codewords of~$\cC_\text{MU}$ present in the fragments are located and identified as level-$0$ signatures, and the collection of all level-$0$ signatures is coalesced into a pair-wise ordering \emph{approximate} adjacency matrix~$\bfA'$.
-Note that the number of errors in the~$\bfA'$ is bounded by the following lemma.
+The decoding proceeds to the recovery of level-$0$ beacons, including their identities and positions.
+A preliminary analysis of the~$\bfz$-fragments, whose purpose is to extract the surviving level-$0$ beacons into an approximate adjacency matrix~$\bfA'$, is given in lines~\ref{line:ZFRAGMENTBEGIN}-\ref{line:ZFRAGMENTEND}.
+In this analysis, all codewords of~$\cC_\text{MU}$ present in the fragments are located and identified as level-$0$ beacons, and the collection of all level-$0$ beacons is coalesced into a pair-wise ordering in the form of an \emph{approximate} adjacency matrix~$\bfA'$.
+Note that the number of errors in~$\bfA'$ relative to~$\bfA$ is bounded by the following lemma.

-\begin{lemma} Let~$t_1$ be the number of breaks that fall in the information region of the codeword, and let~$\bfA$ be the adjacency matrix of all level-$0$ signatures in~$\bfz$.
-Then,~$\bfA'$ differs from~$\bfA$ at no more than~$2t_1$ positions. \end{lemma} \begin{proof} By Lemma~\ref{lemma:canBeFound}, the decoding algorithm may fail to identify a level-$0$ signature in the information region~$\bfy$ if there exists a break inside it.
-Hence, the algorithm fails to identify at most~$t_1$ level-$0$ signatures.
-Notice that, failing to capture a level-$0$ signature~$\bfs=\bfc_a$ affects exactly two rows of~$\bfA$.
+\begin{lemma} Let~$t_1$ be the number of breaks that fall in the information region of the codeword, and let~$\bfA$ be the adjacency matrix of all level-$0$ beacons in~$\bfz$.
+Then,~$\bfA'$ differs from~$\bfA$ at no more than~$2t_1$ positions. \end{lemma} \begin{proof} By Lemma~\ref{lemma:canBeFound}, the decoding algorithm may fail to identify a level-$0$ beacon in the information region~$\bfy$ if there exists a break inside it.
+Hence, the algorithm fails to identify at most~$t_1$ level-$0$ beacons.
+Notice that, failing to capture a level-$0$ beacon~$\bfs=\bfc_a$ (i.e., a codeword in~$\cC_\text{MU}$ with lexicographical order~$a$) affects exactly two rows of~$\bfA$.
 That is, row~$a$ and another row whose~$a$-th element is non-zero. \end{proof}

 The analysis of the redundancy fragments is conducted in lines \ref{line:RFRAGMENTBEGIN}-\ref{line:RFRAGMENTEND}, during which all markers~$\bfm_l$, if not broken, are identified.
 Recall that each marker~$\bfm_l$ is inserted to the redundancy string~$\bfu_l$ between every interval of~$c\log m /2$ bits, and~$\vert\bfu_l\vert=(6+2\log\log m)\cdot c\log m$.
 Hence, the redundancy string~$\bfu_l$ can be identified by observing a series of~$2\cdot (6+2\log\log m)$ markers~$\bfm_l$, each separated by~$c\log m/2$ bits.
 All extracted redundancy strings are placed in a KV-store \texttt{R-STRINGS}.